-BBQ Lentils – healthy protein packed lentils in a unique sweet and smoky tomato-free sauce.
-A stick to your ribs comfort meal.
+Healthy protein packed lentils in a unique sweet and smoky tomato-free sauce.
+These BBQ Lentils are a stick to your ribs comfort meal.

 If you like BBQ sauce, you are going to love this recipe!
 Perfect on a sandwich bun (topped with coleslaw perhaps!), in a pita, as a dip with corn chips, over polenta or baked potatoes, or as the star of the plate next to creamy mashed potatoes and steamed broccoli.